Stormwater is created when rain and/or snowmelt run over the top of rooftops, pavement, lawns, natural areas and on top of soil.

 As water sources such as Lewisville Lake become more polluted, more chemicals, energy and possibly more advanced treatment techniques will be required to produce safe drinking water.
 This may cause higher drinking water treatment costs and water bills for our customers.

 Since stormwater is a growing issue for our region, Upper Trinity Regional Water District (UTRWD) has joined a local initiative to counteract these negative impacts.
-We are working with other neighboring communities as part of the to meet our and monitor/regulate stormwater in our area.
-You can see how communities can better manage stormwater by visiting the.
+We are working with other neighboring communities as part of the North Central Texas Council of Governments to meet our EPA water quality requirements and monitor/regulate stormwater in our area.
+You can see how communities can better manage stormwater by visiting the Integrated Stormwater Management site.

 We also encourage our fellow residents to take simple actions to protect our waterways and the water we drink.